zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 ### Computed Fields

-In OAuth and Session Auth, you might want to store fields in `bundle.authData` (other than `access_token`, `refresh_token` — for OAuth —, or `sessionKey` — for Session Auth), that you don't want the user to fill in.
+In OAuth and Session Auth, you may want to use fields from your API call response other than `access_token` or `refresh_token` for OAuth and `sessionKey` for Session auth.
+If you want to use data from those fields and need Zapier to confirm that they exist, you need to use Computed Fields.

+Zapier stores every value from an integration's test API call in `bundle.authData` as _Computed Fields_.
+You can reference these fields in any subsequent API call as needed.
+If you define a computed field in your integration, Zapier will check to make sure those fields exist when it runs the authentication test API call.

+Computed fields work like any other field, though with `computed: true` property, and `required: false` as user can not enter computed fields themselves.
+Reference computed fields in API calls as `{{bundle.authData.field}}`, replacing `field` with that field's name from your test API call response.

-For those situations, you need a computed field.
-It's just like another field, but with a `computed: true` property (don't forget to also make it `required: false`).
-You can see examples in the [OAuth2](#oauth2) or [Session Auth](#session) example sections.
+You can see examples of computed fields in the [OAuth2](#oauth2) or [Session Auth](#session) example sections.

 ## Output Fields